rppicomidi/ideacentreStick300-T100TA-linux/README.md

 # How to set up Xubuntu 22.04 on a Lenovo ideacentre Stick 300

 ## Credit where credit is due
 These instructions are based on the instructions I found [here](https://medium.com/@realzedgoat/a-sorta-beginners-guide-to-installing-ubuntu-linux-on-32-bit-uefi-machines-d39b1d1961ec).
+It's a good idea to read that document first because it describes the process in more detail and has pictures.

 The instructions were close but did not quite work.
 I got a hint [here](https://unix.stackexchange.com/questions/405472/cannot-find-efi-directory-issue-with-grub-install).
 The grub-install man page gave me the rest of the info.